Esri/esri-loader/README.md

 #### From the Latest Version

-Here's an example of how you could load and use the latest 4.x `Map` and `MapView` classes in a component to create a map (based on [this sample](https://developers.arcgis.com/javascript/latest/sample-code/sandbox/index.html?sample=webmap-basic)):
+Here's an example of how you could load and use the latest 4.x `WebMap` and `MapView` classes in a component to create a map (based on [this sample](https://developers.arcgis.com/javascript/latest/sample-code/sandbox/index.html?sample=webmap-basic)):

 ```js
 import { loadModules } from 'esri-loader';